 Well, sooner or later, you'll have to sell to the next generation, so it makes sense to be paying attention to what they think.

-Listed below are links to weblogs that reference will car-dependent development have resale value?:
+20 Responses to will car-dependent development have resale value?

 Let’s be careful here.
 Some of us “Gen Y-ers” (myself included) will pay a premium for a walkable/bikeable/busable (to abuse the English language a little) location.
 But many of my peers won’t.
 I know several people who have bought in the far-flung suburbs and wouldn’t have it any other way.